abhiwand/atk/doc/source/ds_dflw.rst

 Building a Graph From a Set of Rules
 ====================================

-Now that you have built some rules, let us put them to use and create a graph by calling BigGraph.
+Now that you have built some rules, let us put them to use and create a graph by calling TitanGraph.
 We will give the graph the name “employee_graph”::

-    my_graph = BigGraph([employee, manager, reports], “employee_graph”)
+    my_graph = TitanGraph([employee, manager, reports], “employee_graph”)

-The graph is then created in the underlying graph database structure and the access control information is saved into the BigGraph object *my_graph*.
+The graph is then created in the underlying graph database structure and the access control information is saved into the TitanGraph object *my_graph*.
-The data is ready to be analyzed using the :doc:`ds_ml` algorithms in the BigGraph API.
+The data is ready to be analyzed using the :doc:`ds_ml` algorithms in the TitanGraph API.

-Similar to what was discussed for BigFrame, what gets returned is not all the data, but a proxy (descriptive pointer) for the data.
+Similar to what was discussed for Frame, what gets returned is not all the data, but a proxy (descriptive pointer) for the data.
 Commands such as g4 = my_graph will only give you a copy of the proxy, pointing to the same graph.